Bedroom Safety

 • Make sure all bolts and screws are tightened in the crib.
 This will ensure that the crib does not fall apart while your baby is .

 • Place a nightlight in the room.
-For children who can walk and sleep in a toddler bed, the nightlight will provide them with light to see at night.
+For who can and sleep in a toddler bed, the nightlight will provide them with light to see at night.
 Many children are also scared of the dark so this will help them to battle their fear.

 • Smoke alarms should be installed in every room, including your baby’s bedroom.